secary/compsci7211/README.md

-# Git repo for comp sci 7211
+# COMPSCI 7211
+A git repo for COMP SCI 7211 Found of Comp Science B in Tri3, 2024 Python and shell files